Work orders are at the center of how work is planned, executed, and recorded in Maximo.

 Clear and Useful Descriptions

-Well-written descriptions provide context that structured fields alone cannot capture.
+Well-written descriptions provide context that structured fields alone cannot capture, supporting closeout quality and long-term maintenance history.

 How This Supports Reliability